“Some of the most disturbing realities are not that pathology exists, but that so little public pathology education for the general public exists.”

-That may be true when you begin with a person who has normal psychology.
+That may be true when you are with a person who has normal psychology.
 But it’s a long way from being true for those who have pathology.

-For many years people have thought that if they focused hard enough, loved long enough, tolerated more, and carried a positive attitude that their partner would somehow become unaffected by the personality disorder, form of pathology, or even psychopathy they bore.
-They believed that because they were often told that by professionals under guises of different therapy approaches and theories.
+For many years, people have thought that if they focused hard enough, loved long enough, tolerated more, and carried a positive attitude, their partner would somehow become unaffected by the personality disorder – even the psychopathy they bore.
+People believed this because they were often told this by professionals – all under the guises of different therapy approaches and theories.

-Equally damaging lack of public information often occurs through women’s organizations that lump problem behavior in one category (abuser) and leave the impairment of pathology out of the equation.
-People are then forced to conform to theories that do not fit their dynamics in order to get help and miss the crucial ability to understand which disorders hold hope for change, and which do not.
+Equally damaging, lack of public information often occurs through women’s organizations that lumps problem behavior in one category (abuser) and leave the impairment of pathology out of the equation.
+People are then forced to conform to theories that do not fit their dynamics in order to get help, and miss the crucial ability to understand which disorders hold hope for change, and which do not.

-There is an emotional, physical and relational danger in applying pop psychology principles to something as aberrant as pathology.
-Trying to ‘attract’ positivity to the relationship so the pathology is transformed leaves people ignoring the traits of pathology that can seriously harm them.
-It is no wonder we are not further ahead in being able to spot abnormal psychology in others, and that we choose to avoid it.
+There is emotional, physical, and relational danger in applying pop psychology principles to something as aberrant as pathology.
+Trying to ‘attract’ the ‘positive’ to the relationship so the pathology is transformed leaves people ignoring the traits of pathology that can seriously harm them.
+It is no wonder we are not further ahead in being able to spot abnormal psychology in others and avoid it.

 The truth is, nothing impacts non-pathological people as much as being in a relationship with someone who is pathological.
-Add to that the lack of understanding how pathology manifests in relationships, and the often manipulative behavior of those with pathology, and you have partners, families, and children who are devastated almost as much by the lack of information as by the destruction that often happens at the hands of the pathological.
-Without the education of ‘what‘ the disorder is, ‘how‘ it came to be, ‘whom‘ it effects, and ‘why‘ it harms others, partners, family and children live in the shadows of unspoken confusion and pain.
-This also bleeds over to family court, mediators, social workers and judges who also do not recognize pathology, leaving cases in limbo and in danger, and merely labeled as ‘contentious’ or ‘high conflict.’
+Add to that the lack of understanding of how pathology manifests in relationships, and the manipulative behavior of those with pathology – and you have partners, families, and children who are devastated almost as much by the lack of information, as by the destruction that happens at the hands of the pathological.
+Without the education of ‘what’ the disorder is, ‘how’ it came to be, ‘whom’ it effects, and ‘why’ it harms others – partners, families, and children live in the shadows of unspoken confusion and pain.
+This also bleeds over to family court, mediators, social workers, and judges who also do not recognize pathology, or care to understand it, leaving cases in limbo and in danger labeled as ‘contentious’ or ‘high conflict.’

-Many who have found The Institute’s programs and products have said, “This is the first time anyone has ever explained this to me in a way I could understand.”
-I have seen when people finally found information that described their partner’s pathology, awareness often gave way to crying and then anger…that the information they sought was out there all along but not easy to find, or sometimes not easy to understand in layman’s terms.
-Equally as frustrating is such poor and inaccurate training generated out of generic approaches to pathology in graduate school which leaves professionals with the inability to spot pathology in others, and a total loss about how to treat the survivors.
-Consequently, the mental health field has done little to train the public about what pathology is, the limitations of wellness it implies, and what it looks and acts like in relationships because they themselves do not know.
+Many who have found The Institute’s programs and products have said, ‘This is the first time anyone has ever explained this to me in a way I could understand.’
+I have seen that when people finally found information that described their partner’s pathology, the awareness often gave way to crying, and then to anger.
+It was the information they wanted that was out there all along, but was not easy to find, or was sometimes not easy to understand or explained in layman’s terms.
+Equally as frustrating is such poor and inaccurate training generated out of generic approaches to pathology in graduate schools which leaves professionals with the inability to spot pathology in others, and a total loss about how to treat the survivors.
+Consequently, the mental health field has done little to train the public about what pathology is, the limitation of wellness it implies, and what it looks and acts like in relationships, because they themselves do not know.

 We couldn’t agree more.
-We hope that the work of the many professionals who are involved with The Institute will be the part of the solution to the often unrecognized face of pathology and its victims.
+We hope that the work of the many professionals who are involved with The Institute will be the part of the solution to the unrecognized face of pathology and it’s victims.